genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

 </zero-ag-grid>
 ```

-### Saving user preferences
+## Saving user preferences

-Additionally, we can supply another attribute to zero-ag-grid called `persist-column-state-key` that would persist users changes to things like sorting, column order, visibility and others on their machine so when they reload the browser they would end up with the same configuration
+You can add the `persist-column-state-key` to the zero-ag-grid to persist user changes to things such as sorting, column order, and visibility on their machine.
+With this, when the user reloads the browser, they get the same configuration.

 ```html {2}
 <zero-ag-grid